JonWil91/Match-the-Pairs/README.md

 ## User stories:

-As a user I want each click of a card to provide a response.

-As a user I want the page to have a clear purpose, and be engaging and dynamic.
+As a user I would expect to click the Start Game button and the game to then begin.

+As a user I would expect if a pair of cards did not match they would return to being face down.

+As a user I would expect if a pair of cards matched then they would remain face up.

-As a user I want the cards to be arranged differently each time I use the website to keep the game entertaining.
+As a user I would expect some form of indication that I had won the game.

 ## Features